kcskw/PayaGateway/README.md

 # Paya Gateway
-Products from Paya and Sage Payment Solutions (SPS) for Existing Integrations.
-These products use the sageexchange.com and sagepayments.com domains.
+Products from Paya's Core platform (Sage Exchange/Sage Payment Solutions).
+These products utilize APIs for the sageexchange.com and sagepayments.com domains.